nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 or to recommend a friend to play with based on a particular game.

 <div markdown="block" class="alert alert-info">

+**:information_source: Notes about the link command:**

+* When a game is newly linked to a friend, the skill value is initially set to `0`.

-:information_source: If you link an already linked game to particular friend again, the previous link will be overridden with the new link with the new `IN_GAME_USERNAME` and the friend's skill level set to `0`.
+* If you link an already linked game to particular friend again, the previous link will be overridden with the new link with the new `IN_GAME_USERNAME` and the friend's skill value set to `0`.
 </div>

 Format: `friend --link FRIEND_ID -g GAME_ID -u IN_GAME_USERNAME`

 Command constraints:
 * Both `FRIEND_ID` and `GAME_ID` have to already exist within the friends and games list respectively.
+* The `IN_GAME_USERNAME` used:
+    * must be non-empty and cannot contain only whitespaces.
+    * can have at most 20 characters.
+    * supports all characters except for `-`.

 Examples:
 * `friend --link Draco -g DOTA -u Draco995`